 Beware!
 This piece contains minor spoilers for the His Dark Materials series!

 Philip Pullman’s astonishing fantasy series has sold over 18 million copies and is an unquestionable contemporary classic of children’s literature.
 Though there was an attempted franchise started with 2007’s The Golden Compass, the beloved quadrilogy (a prequel to the trilogy was released in 2017) has yet to have a truly successful adaptation.
 But with the BBC’s upcoming miniseries, hopefully, that’s all about to change!
-So settle in, grab your dæmon, and get ready to learn everything that we know about the upcoming His Dark Materials adaptation.
+So settle in, grab your dæmon, and get ready to learn everything that we know about the upcoming His Dark Materials adaptation, which premieres November 4.

 What is His Dark Materials?